econPreference/TermStructureModels.jl/docs/src/estimation.md

                                             data_scale=1200)
 ```

 If users changed the default values in Step 1, the corresponding default values in the above function also should be changed.
-If users use our defaults, the function simplifies to
+If users use our default values, the function simplifies to

 ```julia
 saved_params, acceptPrMH = posterior_sampler(yields, macros, tau_n, rho, iteration, tuned::Hyperparameter)